-- The outbreak began in Wuhan City, Hubei province, China.
+- The COVID-19 outbreak began in Wuhan City, Hubei province, China.

 - There is no antiviral agent proven to be effective against this disease, and there is no immunization available.

-- The immediate health risk to the general public in the U.S. is considered low at this time, although the U.S. Centers for Disease Control and Prevention (CDC) considers the virus a very serious public health threat.
+- The immediate health risk to the general public in the U.S. is still considered low, although the CDC considers the virus a very serious public health threat.